All you need to know about buying and selling NFTs on the biggest NFT marketplace in the world

-Being decentralized means that the marketplace runs on a blockchain (in this case, on Ethereum, Polygon, Solana, and Klaytn).
+Being decentralized means that the marketplace runs with blockchain technology.
 So OpenSea’s transactions are not easily controlled by any company or government, and they also don’t hold your assets – you do, in your wallet.

 - Open the OpenSea website and click on the Account icon in the top-right corner;

 - You will go to the Sign In page and connect your wallet.
 Choose your preferred one from the list;